bertrandchenal/lakota/motivation.md

 ## Zarr

-Beside Git, [Zarr](zarr.readthedocs.io/) is another important influence of Jensen It offers chunked storage of multi-dimensional arrays and a broad choice of storage backend, including S3.
+Beside Git, [Zarr](zarr.readthedocs.io/) is another important influence of Lakota.
+It offers chunked storage of multi-dimensional arrays and a broad choice of storage backend, including S3.
 But it lacks the ability to change an existing array, it can only append to it.
 There is also no builtin concurrency control.

-# Jensen:
+# Lakota:

-Jensen organise reads and writes through a changelog inspired by Git (and by DVCSs in general).
+Lakota organise reads and writes through a changelog inspired by Git (and by DVCSs in general).
 This changelog provides: historization, concurrency control and ease of synchronisation across different storages.

 - Supports S3 but local filesystem and in-memory storage
 - Compress numerical arrays thanks to [numcodecs](https://numcodecs.readthedocs.io)
-- The jensen changelog provides both versioning and indexing
+- The lakota changelog provides both versioning and indexing
 - Able to edit an existing array without full rewrite